mkmutaki/Le-charts/README.md

 ## About :
 A modern, interactive music voting and discovery platform with album puzzle challenges.

-🔴 Browse and vote for their favorite songs in a daily updated music chart.
+🔴 Browse and vote for your favorite songs in a daily updated music chart.

 🔴 Participate in daily puzzle challenges by reassembling album covers.